Mel Pervais: Cataract Inc.

 Pervais left Johnson Controls in 1976 and, with his expertise and $10,000, started Amalgamated Services in Philadelphia with a business partner, providing engineering services to nuclear power plants.
 In 1979 the company merged with Cataract Engineering and Construction and Pervais became president.
 Never shy about his Indian heritage, Cataract's logo had an Indian motif and the company strived to hire Indian employees.
 Cataract also used a unique bonus and salary system to discourage sick days and draw talent from other companies; it was not uncommon for workers to out-earn their bosses, with some field technicians earning $90,000 a year.

-By the early 1990s a sharp decline in revenue resulted in Cataract defaulting on substantial obligations for direct debt and guarantees of ESOT loans.
-Due to Cataract's inability to pay it's debt, The Prudential Insurance Company of America, Cataract's main creditor, was in a position to shut down Cataract's operations through foreclosing on its security interest in the company's assets.
-Rather than allow Prudential to foreclose on Cataract, a new investor group was located to form a Pennsylvania corporation to acquire the defaulted loans.
-Cataract, Inc ceased operations effective Jun 1, 1993.
-At that time Cataract's obligations to Prudential exceeded the value of Cataract's assets by over $10,000,000.
-The Trustees of Cataract obtained a payment of $43,665 to split among the remaining employees.
-An employee with 20,000 shares of stock was left with a value of around $355.
+Mel sold the company in 1985.
 At the time, Cataract had 500 engineers and technicians and reported annual sales of $50 million.
 Pervais retired at age 45 to focus on a horse breeding and cattle operation on the Chief Joseph Ranch near Darby, Montana.
 The Los Angeles Times reported in 1984 that Pervais was one of the wealthiest Native Americans in the United States.